 Cloud9 is free.
 However, if you want to setup a teacher account, it costs a modest $1 per month.

 Why would you pay if it's free?
 The problem with cloud9 is the registration process.
 They require a credit card for identification purposes.

 Students can join your Team without a credit card if you have a Teacher Account.

 One way around the credit card issue is to audit the CS50 course at cs50.edx.org and then use their version of c9.io via cs50.io instead!
 Most of the work we do all year is text based, these servers will do!
 BTW, I think could9 is running on the Amazon cloud.

 Regarding the APCS Labs (Magpie, etc), I still have my local sftp linux server in class for GUI and graphical work.

-I'm sticking with repl.it for now as my students are doing well with it and it's easy to share code on my SmartBoard as I teach.
+I'm used repl.it for last year (2016-2017) as my students are doing well with it and it's easy to share code on my SmartBoard as I teach.

 If you want to play with c9 you can make one workspace for the whole year, just make a new directory (aka folder) for each project,

 Also, make a "custom workspace" by clicking on the Ubuntu icon.
 They have different workspaces for c++, python, html website dev, etc.